 Important News and Updates

-- Winter 2015 -Timely submission of Financial Aid is important.
-The priority deadline for Winter semester is November 14th.
-Students can still apply for Winter financial aid after this time.
+- Fall 2015 -The priority deadline for Fall semester is July 8th.
+Student can still apply for Fall financial aid after this time.
 However, you may need to secure your classes with payment or using the FACTS payment plan prior to the processing of your aid.

 - NEW THIS YEAR: Direct Subsidized Loan Limits